Syncdelic/nxp_simtemp/docs/DESIGN.md

 - **Common API surface**: maintain `nxp_simtemp_ioctl.h` as the shared contract between kernel and CLI so record layouts remain consistent across architectures.
 - **Testing parity**: reuse the sysfs + poll regression steps on every target.
 Capture results in `docs/TESTPLAN.md` once the CLI is online to flag any platform-specific anomalies.

-## Next steps
+## Submission readiness

-1. Tune the worker-thread sleep strategy and ring depth for >10 kHz experiments; consider batching reads to reduce syscall cost.
-2. Finalise submission collateral: README links (repo/video), design narrative updates (locking, scaling), and git-send-email patch workflow.
-3. Evaluate CI automation (unit tests + 10 kHz smoke) on at least one arm64 target.
+All planned features for the challenge are implemented, validated, and documented across x86 and ARM targets.
+Remaining work is limited to packaging the submission collateral (README links, video, and git-send-email patch) per the instructions.